Abhimanyu Singh Sindhu: Early political involvement

 In 1997, he participated in the Swarna Jayanti Rath Yatra led by senior BJP leader L.K.
 Advani.

 In 2003, he contributed to the BJP’s election management team in Chhattisgarh, helping the party form its first-ever government in the state.

 Electoral contests and party roles (2004–2013)

-Despite early electoral setbacks, Captain Abhimanyu emerged as a central organizational figure within the BJP:
+Despite early electoral setbacks, Abhimanyu emerged as a central organizational figure within the BJP: